AmitLevinson/amitgrinson.com/content/blog/window-function-with-groupby/index.markdown

 Nice!

-The interesting part for our discussion (and the purpose of this blog post) is the following line to create the `rnk` column:
+The relevant part for our discussion (and the purpose of this blog post) is the following line to create the `rnk` column:

 ```sql